-Dinner is at 6.45 after which there is a short general meeting of participants to deal with organizational and safety matters.
-After the meeting you go to your room with your tutor to start modelling.
+Dinner is at 6.45, after the dinner you go to your room with your tutor to start modelling.
 Tutors advise and help you develop your modelling skills so draw on their expertise throughout the weekend.

 Most people have stopped modelling by 10.00pm, adjourning to the bar or bed.